sameer/purisa.me/content/blog/heat_shrink_algorithm/index.md

 1. Data can only be encoded if the decoder is given the same parameters as the encoder.
 1. Heatshrink can be tuned to better fit the target system.

+Adjusting lookahead does not affect memory usage.
+Instead, it controls the CPU time-compression ratio tradeoff when encoding.
+A higher lookahead means more time spent trying to generate backreferences.

 There is also a third boolean parameter for the encoder, _indexing_, that when enabled will use additional memory to speed up encoding.
 This is generally useful if the system has lots of memory to spare.